 Leah loves sharing her musical insights and experience with guitar students from all over the world.
 Leah teaches students of flamenco, classical, fingerstyle, and acoustic guitar online via Lessonface, where she was named Teacher of the Year in 2018.
 In Seville, Spain, visitors seek out Leah for one-on-one instruction in flamenco, classical, or Spanish guitar.

 April 2019 online performance and interview with Lessonface on about music education, being a professional musician, and the world of flamenco guitar.

-Guitarist and Richmond native Leah Kruszewski currently resides in Seville, Spain, where she is deepening her knowledge of flamenco and developing her skills as an accompanist to cante (flamenco singing) and baile (dance).
-Leah currently studies at the Fundación Cristina Heeren, one of Spain's most renowned and rigorous professional flamenco schools, and teaches private guitar lessons to students of all ages and levels both in Seville and online at Lessonface.
+Guitarist and Richmond, Virginia native Leah Kruszewski currently resides in Seville, Spain, where she accompanies flamenco dancing and singing and teaches classical and flamenco guitar lessons to local and international students.
+Leah studied on scholarship the Fundación Cristina Heeren, one of Spain's most renowned and rigorous professional flamenco schools, and performs regularly in Seville and abroad.

 In Richmond, Virginia (USA), Leah studied classical guitar at Virginia Commonwealth University (2010) and performed extensively as a soloist and in local classical and world music ensembles.
 She founded and led a flamenco-inspired ensemble alongside classical guitarist Denver Walker.
 The ensemble performed throughout Virginia and released their debut album in 2013.